lei0625/sdk/README.md

  - [ ] End to End Test

-	To achive this test, you must lauch an HTTP endpoint powerd by SpringBoot.
+	To achive this test, you must lauch a HTTP endpoint powerd by SpringBoot.
 The source code of this app has been uploaded to this **GitHub Repo.**